bluesky-social/bsky-docs/blog/2024-08-12-ts-api-refactor.md

 ### The `@atproto/api` package

-If you were relying on the `AtpBaseClient` class to perform validation solely, use this:
+If you were relying on the `AtpBaseClient` solely to perform validation, use this:

 <table>
 <tr>